Be the architect of your educational experience at Brown.

 The School continues in the Brown tradition, unusual among its peers, of making unique connections between the various engineering disciplines as well as other fields, including biology, chemistry, computer science, the humanities, medicine, physics, and the social sciences.

-The undergraduate program is based on a common core of subjects that all engineering concentrators follow during their first two years.
+The undergraduate program is based on a common core of subjects that all Engineering concentrators follow during their first two years.
 In the first year, students conduct calculation-based design projects, giving prospective engineers a sense of the discipline while providing them with the scientific fundamentals needed for future study.
 In the second year, students typically take courses in other areas of engineering, such as materials science, thermodynamics, electricity, and magnetism.
 In addition to providing a solid understanding of these important engineering areas, these courses are designed to expose students to a broad range of engineering disciplines to provide a strong background for choosing a specialization near the end of the second year.
+We offer ABET-accredited ScB concentrations in Biomedical Engineering, Chemical and Biochemical Engineering, Computer Engineering, Electrical Engineering, Materials Engineering, and Mechanical Engineering.

-In addition, students may pursue other engineering Sc.B. programs such as engineering and physics; environmental engineering, which was recently introduced in April 2013; or an independent Sc.B. degree.
-Graduates of the Brown University School of Engineering have exceptional placement rates not only in engineering graduate programs but also in graduate schools and jobs in other areas, such as medicine, law, and business.
+In addition, students may pursue other Engineering ScB programs such as Engineering and Physics, Environmental, or an independent ScB degree.
+Graduates of the Brown University School of Engineering have exceptional placement rates: 42% industry, 29% engineering graduate school, 8% finance/consulting, 4% business/law/medical school, and 17% pursuing other endeavors.

 Since its inception in 1979, the Computer Science Department at Brown has forged a path of innovative information technology research and teaching at both the undergraduate and graduate levels.
 From modest beginnings as an interest group within the Divisions of Applied Mathematics and Engineering in the 1960s to its current stature as one of the nation’s leading computer science programs (as ranked by the National Research Council), the Computer Science Department has continuously produced many prominent contributors in the field.